-The Project Team are meeting regularly to ensure that protective measures are rapidly being taken in accordance with the advice and guidance provided by the RoC Government.
+The Project Team have continued to meet regularly to ensure that protective measures are being taken in accordance with the advice and guidance provided by the RoC Government.
 Regular communication has been maintained with our teams and the communities around the Project site on all matters relating to the coronavirus with a strong emphasis on the importance of hygiene and social distancing.

 The RoC guidelines involve comprehensive measures to combat the virus including a full lock down restricting movement of the population that ended on May 17th.
-However, a curfew remains in place daily between 10pm to 5am and a number of measures have been enacted by the Government to protect the health of the population.
+However, a curfew remains in place daily between 8pm to 5am until mid-July and then 11 pm to 5am until end of September 2020, which remains in place, and a number of measures have been enacted by the Government to protect the health of the population.
 The Project Team have enacted all required procedures in order to ensure compliance with these new regulations.